mamico/experimental.catalogplan/README.rst

 Introduction
 ============

-* fix plan for unused index in a query https://github.com/zopefoundation/Products.ZCatalog/pull/138
+* fix plan for unused index in a query https://github.com/zopefoundation/Products.ZCatalog/pull/138 This fix is now released in Products.ZCatalog 6.3.

 * avoid to have DateRecurringIndex between the valueindexes https://github.com/collective/Products.DateRecurringIndex/pull/8

+* Fix catalog plan for query with operators https://github.com/zopefoundation/Products.ZCatalog/pull/139 This fix (only for `not` operator) is now released in Products.ZCatalog 6.3.

 Usage
 =====